Fear #

 Circus

-You are going through the motions, failing to upgrade your systems or approach.
-Rather than being honest about reality and adjusting, you believe if you just stay persistent in the routines, something will change.
+The circus finds itself going through the motions, failing to upgrade its systems or approach in order to pursue growth.
+Rather than being honest about reality and adjusting, the circus believes if it just stays persistent in the routines, something will eventually change.
 But then nothing changes.
 The show doesn’t go on.
 Eventually, tumbleweeds blow through and the circus fades into irrelevance.

 Core Value